gchq/Gaffer/store-implementation/map-store/README.md

 # Map-store

 TODO - Finish README
-TODO - Move logic from MapStore class into an implementation class and into the handlers TODO - More testing of aggregation logic
+TODO - More testing of aggregation logic
-TODO - Need to duplicate properties before returning them TODO - Create factory so that HashMap, ConcurrentHashMap or MapDB can be used
+TODO - Need to duplicate properties before returning them TODO - Create factory so that HashMap, ConcurrentHashMap or MapDB can be used TODO - Replace 2 options for index with one

 The Map-store is a simple in-memory store.
 Any class that implements Java's Map interface can be used to store the data.
 Data stored in this store is not persistent, i.e. when the JVM is shut down the data will disappear.